You need to plan carefully if you want to use social media to meaningfully connect with your niche audience.

 Pick the Most Suitable Social Media Channels

 Now that you have a clearer picture of whom you’re selling to, you can now choose the best social media channels to reach your target audience.
-Basically, you go where your buyers are, just like businesses which buy TV advertising spots pick TV shows that their target customers watched.
+Basically, you go where your buyers are, just like businesses that buy TV advertising spots pick TV shows that their target customers watched.

 Facebook is ultra-popular among all age groups and genders.
-But Instagram may be a better option for your business if you’re targeting teens because of 59% of people between 18 to 29 years old use Instagram.
+But Instagram may be a better option for your business if you’re targeting teens because 59% of people between 18 to 29 years old use Instagram.
 It’s not a great platform to reach senior citizens since only 8% of the over-65 age group uses this platform.

-Both Instagram and Pinterest are great options if you’re trying to reach women, as 58% of women use Instagram and 60% use Pinterest.
+Both Instagram and Pinterest are great options if you’re trying to reach women, as 58% of women use Instagram, and 60% use Pinterest.
 If you’re trying to reach Fortune 500 CEOs, you better go with LinkedIn.